Learning Data-adaptive Nonparametric Kernels: The DANK Model in SVM

 \section{The DANK Model in SVM}

-In this section, we briefly review the SVM formulation and then incorporate the proposed DANK model into SVM for classification.
+In this section, we incorporate the proposed DANK model into SVM for classification, discuss benefits of the introduced constraints, and extend it to test data for out-of-sample extension.
+Denote $\mathcal{X} \subseteq \mathbb{R}^d$ as a compact metric space, and $\mathcal{Y}=\{ -1, 1\}$ as the label space, we assume that a sample set $\mathcal{Z} = \{ (\bm x_i, y_i) \}_{i=1}^n $ is drawn from a non-degenerate Borel probability measure $\rho$ on $\mathcal{X} \times \mathcal{Y}$.
 We focus on binary classification problems for the ease of description and it can be extended to multi-classification tasks.